MacCygwin/MacCygwin/README.md

 - Hi, I’m @MacCygwin
-- I’m interested in code and operating systems
+- 💻 I’m interested in programming and how computer software works
-- 🌱 I’m currently ricing hyprland on arch linux btw
+- 🌱 I am currently trying to rice Arch Linux
 - 📫 How to reach me mdyusufpool@gmail.com

 <!---